tymefighter/KoraKaagaz/Specs/Processing/AhmedZaheerDadarkar-spec.md

 1. First convert the object into a byte stream.
 2. Then encode the byte stream to a String using the `ISO-8859-1` charset.
-The reason for using this charset is that this charset is a one-to-one mapping between bytes and characters, this allows one to retrieve the bytes back from the String by decoding it using `ISO-8859-1` charset.
+The reason for using this charset is that this charset is a one-to-one mapping between bytes and characters, this allows one to retrieve the exact same bytes back from the String by decoding it using `ISO-8859-1` charset.
 3. Return the encoded String as the serialized String of the provided object.

 ## Deserialize a Serialized String

 2. Convert the Serialized String into bytes using `ISO-8859-1` charset.
-3. Get the object as an object of type Serializable from the bytes of the object.
+3. Get the object as an object of type `Serializable` from the bytes of the object.
 4. Return the Serializable object as the recovered object.
 One may cast it back to it's dynamic (actual) type by downcasting it at runtime.